Neuromuscular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 For some people, chorea can make it harder to walk, which increases the chances of falling.
-Some people with HD do not develop chorea; instead, they may become rigid (stiff) and move very little or not at all.
+Some people with Huntington disease do not develop chorea; instead, they may become rigid (stiff) and move very little or not at all.
 This condition is called akinesia.
 Other people may start out with chorea but become rigid as the disease progresses.

 In addition to chorea, some individuals have unusual fixed (unchanging) postures, which is known as dystonia.
 The two movement disorders (akinesia and dystonia) can blend or alternate.